-The amounts you pay for copayments and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
-The amounts you pay for any late enrollment penalty and your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
-In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
-These services are marked with an asterisk in the Medical Benefits Chart.
-If you reach the maximum out-of-pocket amount of \$3,300, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered Part A and Part B services.
+• Your in-network maximum out-of-pocket amount is \$3,400.
+This is the most you pay during the calendar year for covered Medicare Part A and Part B services received from in-network providers.
+The amounts you pay for copayments and coinsurances for covered services from in-network providers count toward this in-network maximum out-of-pocket amount.
+(The amounts you pay for your Part D prescription drugs, Supplemental Benefits (indicated in the Medical Benefits Chart with an asterisk), and services from out-of-network providers do not count toward your in-network maximum out-of-pocket amount.)
+If you have paid \$3,400 for covered services, you will have 100 percent coverage and will not have any out-of-pocket costs for the rest of the year when you see our network providers for covered Part A and Part B services.
 However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).